Understand & manage your data

 If you’re not on a Prepay or Pay Monthly plan with endless data, you’re probably on a plan with NZ Carryover data.
 We figure that if you pay for the data it’s yours for up to a year.
 It’s only fair.
 What this means for you is that any unused data in any month will be carried over to the following month as long as you keep your plan active.
 You’ve got 12 months to use it, so anything left over won’t go to waste.

 Carryover data from a previous month is used after your new monthly allocation of plan data.
 You can see your remaining balances at any time, just log in to Your 2degrees, or check it out in the app.

 If I’ve run out of my included data and my Carryover data, what will it cost me?

-For the best value, if you’re out of data, you should add one of our awesome Prepay or Pay Monthly Data Add-ons, which won’t break the bank.
+For the best value, if you’re out of data, you should head to our Data Clock app to grab a great value time-based pack or add one of our awesome Prepay or Pay Monthly Data Add-ons, which won’t break the bank.